Pyramid of Menkaure: Sarcophagus and coffin

-It was one of only a handful of Old Kingdom sarcophagi to survive into the modern period.
+A wooden anthropoid coffin inscribed with Menkaure's name and containing the remains of a mummy were found in the upper burial chamber and later transferred safely to the British Museum.
+The coffin was radiocarbon-dated to 1212–846 BC, from the late New Kingdom to the Third Intermediate Period.
+The male body and its shroud were carbon dated to the early Islamic Period.

 Pyramid complex

 Pyramid temple

-In the mortuary temple the foundations and the inner core were made of limestone.
+In the mortuary temple, the foundations and the inner core were made of limestone.
 The floors were begun with granite and granite facings were added to some of the walls.
-The foundations of the valley temple were made of stone but both temples were finished with crude bricks.
-Reisner estimated that some of the blocks of local stone in the walls of the mortuary temple weighed as much as 220 tons, while the heaviest granite ashlars imported from Aswan weighed more than 30 tons.
+The foundations of the valley temple were made of stone.
+Both temples were finished with crude bricks.
+Reisner estimated that some of the blocks of local stone in the walls of the mortuary temple weighed as much as 220 tons.
+The heaviest granite ashlars imported from Aswan weighed more than 30 tons.

 It is assumed that Menkaure's successor Shepseskaf completed the temple construction.
-An inscription in the mortuary temple that said he "made it (the temple) as his monument for his father, the king of upper and lower Egypt."
+An inscription was found in the mortuary temple that said he "made it (the temple) as his monument for his father, the king of upper and lower Egypt."

-Subsequent architectural additions and two stelae from the Sixth Dynasty suggest that a cult for the Pharaoh was maintained (or was periodically renewed) for two centuries after his death.
+Subsequent architectural additions and two stelae from the Sixth Dynasty suggest that a cult for the Pharaoh was maintained, or was periodically renewed, for two centuries after his death.

 Valley temple

 The Menkaure Valley temple was excavated between 1908 and 1910 by American archaeologist George Andrew Reisner.
-He found a large number of statues mostly of Menkaure alone and as a member of a group.
-These were all carved in the naturalistic style of the Old Kingdom with a high degree of detail.
+He found a large number of statues, mostly of Menkaure alone, and as a member of a group.
+These were all carved in the naturalistic style of the Old Kingdom, with a high degree of detail.

 Queens' pyramids

 South of the pyramid of Menkaure are three smaller pyramids, designated G3-a, G3-b, and G3-c, each accompanied by a temple and substructure.
 The easternmost is the largest and a true pyramid.
 Its casing is partly of granite, like the main pyramid, and is believed to have been completed due to the limestone pyramidion found close by.
 Neither of the other two progressed beyond the construction of the inner core.

-Reisner speculated that the structures were likely tombs for the queens of Menkaure, and that the individuals buried there may have also been his half-sisters.
+Reisner speculated that the structures were likely tombs for the queens of Menkaure, and that the individuals buried there may have been his half-sisters.
 The archaeologist Mark Lehner argues that pyramid G3-a has a layout akin to a ka pyramid, which would have housed a statue of the king rather than a body.
-The fact that the structure once contained a pink granite sarcophagus, however, has led scholars to speculate that it may have been reused as a queen's burial tomb, or that it served as a chapel where the body of Menkaure was mummified.
+The fact that the structure once contained a pink granite sarcophagus, has led scholars to speculate that it may have been reused as a queen's burial tomb, or that it served as a chapel where the body of Menkaure was mummified.